Think of one skill that you’ve truly mastered. It can be anything—playing the ukulele, making pasta, even trolling tech blog articles.

 After I start the dishwasher, I will read two headlines of a Japanese newspaper.

-After I enter the subway train, I will review ten leafs in Fluent Panda.
+After I enter the subway train, I will do a review session on LinguaLift.

 Ideal anchors are precise events (‘after I wash my hands,’ as opposed to ‘after work’) that you engage in reliably every day (‘after I brush my teeth’) at at the same frequency as your desired habit.